hatonthecat/Sparkfun-Artemis-Nano-File-Server/Project Log.md

 Are they talking about the same OLA as this?
 I had a similar idea in mind- once the file system is installed, then I'd interface with the BLE HCI https://www.openlighting.org/ola/getting-started/using-ola/

-I think my qustions have been answered:
+I think my questions have been answered:
 from: https://forum.sparkfun.com/viewtopic.php?p=236512#p236512
 "Wed Oct 19, 2022 11:10 pm
 Nothing.
 Sorry!